markjhan/flask_website/README.md

 I started building real things from scratch, even without traditional schooling.

 I'm still learning, but I know I'm moving forward — one project at a time.

 ---

-## Future Plans

-- Store messages in a real database (SQLite or Supabase)
-- Let an AI model respond to messages
-- Add login/signup
-- Build more useful web tools with Flask and AI

----